shivabioinformatics/hand_drawn_digit_recognition/README.md

 building a hand-drawn digit recognizer using the MNIST dataset and scikit-learn

-STEP 1: I will build a simple model and ask for input png files and predict what the digit is.
+STEP 1: Build a simple model and ask for input png files and predict what the digit is.
-STEP 2: Write a GUI to draw and predict in real-time STEP 3: Next I will change the model to have higher accuracy.
+STEP 2: Write a GUI to draw and predict in real-time.
+STEP 3: Change the model to have higher accuracy and use PyTorch.
 STEP 4: